dry-rb/dry-rb.org/source/gems/dry-initializer/options-tolerance.html.md

 layout: gem-single
 ---

-By default the initializer is strict - it expects params and options to be defined explicitly.
+By default the initializer is strict for params, expecting them to be defined explicitly.

 ```ruby
 require 'dry-initializer'